-Where BBS is confirmed genetically, a simple carrier test is possible in at-risk adult relatives (e.g. siblings) to help determine their own risk of having affected children if their partner is also a carrier.
-Knowledge of the BBS mutations can also provide the basis for prenatal screening tests, should parents need to know in early pregnancy if the foetus is affected.
+Where BBS is confirmed genetically, a simple carrier test is possible in at-risk adult relatives (e.g. siblings) to help determine their own risk of having affected children.
+Knowledge of the precise BBS mutations can also provide the basis for prenatal screening tests, should parents need to know in the early stages whether a pregnancy is affected.